GoogleCloudPlatform/cloud-hackathons/hacks/httf-data/README.md

 Add the following two columns `product_description (STRING)` and `product_description_embeddings (ARRAY<FLOAT64>)` to the `products` table in BigQuery.
 Using an LLM from BigQuery, generate product descriptions based on the product `name`, `brand`, `category`, `department` and `retail_price` information for at least 100 products and store that in the new `product_descriptions` column.

+> [!NOTE]
-> **Note** We're only generating the descriptions for 100 products, as doing it for the complete dataset would take too long.
+> We're only generating the descriptions for 100 products, as doing it for the complete dataset would take too long.

 Then using an embeddings model again from BigQuery, generate embeddings for the `product_description` column (for the 100 product descriptions that have been generated) and store it in the new `product_description_embeddings` column.